What Is Powdery Mildew

 Fortunately, powdery mildew is common enough that there are many products on the market targeting to preventing and treating the disease.
 Many seasoned gardeners still use classic home remedies for their gardens to keep this fungal disease at bay.
 These remedies can be time-consuming, as they take multiple applications over several weeks time.
 Still, many gardeners and experts alike agree on the effectiveness of the tried and true methods listed below.

-1. Mix 1 tablespoon of baking soda with ½ teaspoon of liquid soap (not detergent) in 1 gallon of water.
+1. Mix 1 tbsp of baking soda with ½ tsp of liquid soap (not detergent) in 1 gallon of water.

 2. Spray the solution liberally on the plant’s affected areas, including the leaves’ top and bottom.